Airport guide - Ecuador - South America

 • Keep evenings flexible

-Quito works best when you plan by compact zones and avoid zig-zagging across the map.
+Quito usually works better if you plan by compact zones and avoid zig-zagging across the map.
 Anchor each day around one primary neighborhood, then add one or two nearby stops that fit your pace.

 Prioritize one ticketed highlight per day in Quito, then fill the rest with walking, markets, and viewpoints.
 This keeps the schedule realistic and leaves space for spontaneous detours.